 It varies wildly upon the vendor.
 Sometimes you can get a shipper to show up later the same day, but that’s rare.
 Generally, it’s good to be thinking two weeks in advance.
 If you’re going to an event like the Arizona Auctions to pick up a classic car you purchased at auction, there are a number of vendors there on site that can help.

 That depends on your budget and your car.
 Generally, the cheaper options are going to be open trailers, and the more expensive options are enclosed.
 If you’re shipping a mint Jaguar XKE, you’d be crazy to ship it on an open trailer.
 If you’re shipping a 2012 Nissan Altima, you’d be nuts to put it inside an enclosed trailer.

 Yes.
-If you haven’t paid a deposit, you really haven’t arranged for shipping.
+Either a deposit, or an initial payment once the carrier has been confirmed.
+Basically, if you haven’t paid something, you really haven’t arranged for shipping.